ericDeCourcy/Notes/solidity-storage-slots.md

   - **mapping declarations consume one full slot in memory** (and then some more, but because those are hashes they are highly unlikely to ever have collisions.
 We can say it's impossible™️)
 - **Dynamic arrays**: Store their values similarly to mappings (see above), with one key difference - instead of each element being stored at a "random" slot (based on hashing), the first element is stored at a hash, then following elements in the array are stored at the next hash
   - for `exampleDynArray` at slot `1`, the slot of value `exampleDynArray[0]` is `keccak(1)` (since it is at slot 1).
 Then, the slot of `exampleDynArray[n]` is at `keccak(1)+n`.
+  - If the values are less than 16 bytes in length, they may share storage slots